- see whether your proposal requires planning permission or falls under permitted development

 You'll get a written response within 20 working days.

 A planning officer will contact you within five working days to arrange a meeting.
-This can either be on-site or at Maidstone House.
+This can either be on-site or at Maidstone House and lasts for one hour.

 You'll then get their written advice within 15 working days of the meeting.